 • Any extra cost due to natural and political causes such as landslides, earthquakes, unrest, snow, strikes, etc.

-• Other Entrance fees not mentioned in cost includes
+• Other Entrance fees not mentioned in the cost include

 Newsletter